aws-samples/sample-amazon-ivs-aiortc-demos/stages-nova-s2s/README.md

 -   "Should I bring an umbrella tomorrow in London?"
 -   "What do you see and what's the weather like outside?"

+## SEI Publishing System

+This script uses the SEI (Supplemental Enhancement Information) publishing system located in `../stages_sei/` to embed AI assistant responses directly into the H.264 video stream.
+This ensures perfect synchronization between video content and AI-generated metadata.

+**Key Benefits:**

+-   AI responses are embedded in video frames for synchronized delivery
+-   No separate data channels needed for metadata transmission
+-   Standards-compliant H.264 implementation
+-   Automatic integration with existing video pipelines

+**For detailed SEI documentation, see [`../stages_sei/SEI.md`](../stages_sei/SEI.md).**

 ---

-_This script demonstrates advanced integration between Amazon IVS Real-Time Stages, Amazon Nova Sonic, and Amazon Bedrock Claude, showcasing real-time conversational AI capabilities with comprehensive tool support in live video environments._
+_This script demonstrates advanced integration between Amazon IVS Real-Time Stages, Amazon Nova Sonic, Amazon Bedrock Claude, and SEI publishing, showcasing real-time conversational AI capabilities with synchronized metadata delivery in live video environments._